Comfrey has long been touted as a miracle plant by permaculture enthusiasts for its soil-boosting properties. Does it really heal damaged soil?

 The upside is that permaculture science is fast evolving without the expensive, top-heavy, corporate-funded (-biased?) research of a university.
 Permaculture is accessible and affordable to anyone who is willing to seek out education through:

 - Courses (see my post How to choose a permaculture class)

 - or visits to your property from a professional designer (See my post 3 reasons to hire a permaculture designer for your landscape)

 The downside is that this homegrown research data sometimes lacks credibility.
 A double-edged sword, no doubt.
 It’s tough to know if a particular technique–like growing comfrey for its ability to accumulate nutrients in its leaves–is a tried-and-true solution or if it’s an old wives’ tale.

 One permaculturist set out to take some soil samples over time and see whether this whole comfrey thing was actually true: Did it improve his soil?
-Here is what he found out.

 To celebrate, plant some for yourself today!
 I recommend planting Bocking 14 root cuttings.

 Would you like to learn more about using plants to regenerate healthy soil?